-Saying the practice has become a magnet for crime and a nuisance to neighbors, the Sacramento City Council moved forward Tuesday with prohibiting outdoor cultivation of medical marijuana in city limits.
+Saying the practice has become a magnet for crime and a nuisance to neighbors, the Sacramento City Council moved forward Tuesday with prohibiting outdoor cultivation of medical marijuana within the city limits.

 Following nearly two hours of debate, the council voted 8-1 to direct city staffers to draft an ordinance that would outlaw the outdoor growing.
 That ordinance will come back to the City Council for final approval.